 93 were tasked with creating a World class interior that was multi-dimensional over 25 rooms and an open office atrium.
 Multi-functional and social.
 Impressive to deliver kudos.
 Inspirational to employees and visitors.
 Innovative, allowing for a maximised spatial layout.
 Sensitive to the many years of heritage and history, balanced with Jaywing’s forward thinking ethos.
 93 worked with architects Cartwright Pickard to deliver the multi million pound scheme.

-With a strong focus on in-house designed and manufactured elements by 93, which included desking, door-furniture, lighting and storage that makes the best use of the new spaces.
+Sticking true to the design brief from Jaywing, 93 have delivered a raw, honest and contemporary interior, while maintaining and honouring the previous lives of these buildings.
+An interiors brief was set that focuses on operational functionality and staff wellbeing, whilst promoting social interaction.
+With a strong focus on bespoke, in-house designed and manufactured elements by 93 to make the best use of the new spaces.
 In addition, reclaimed furniture and salvaged materials and fittings were also sourced by 93 to enhance the industrial and contemporary feel of this new landmark, adding another level of complexity to the Interior Design.

 93 boldly interjected the spaces with strong architectural elements that promote social interaction between employees and visitors alike, ranging from tea-points, break-out spaces, a war room through to a four cargo container insertion within the main atrium.